Akshaypatil7/Image-Recognition/README.md

 ### PROBLEM STATEMENT
 #### BACKGROUND:
 Muzzle is the area between a cow or a buffalo’s nostrils.
 This region contains a pattern of beads and ridges which is unique to each and every cattle, similar to fingerprints in humans.
-We are in the process of developing a novel solution to create a unique identity for cattle, similar to Aadhar.
+This process is developing a novel solution to create a unique identity for cattle, similar to Aadhar idenity card.

 #### PROBLEM:
 1. In the Images.zip attachment, there are 2 folders named Database and Test.